AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/1-overview.md

 ---
 title: Business Intelligence - Overview
 description: Learn about the three core components within the Business Intelligence product that provide a complete business intelligence solution.
+landing-page-description: Watch this video series to learn how you can drive better business insights and results through data aggregation, analysis, and visualization.
 kt: 5724
 doc-type: feature video
 solution: Adobe Commerce, Magento Business Intelligence